datavortex/QuanSimBench/Performance_results_submissions.md

 B) Verify that you get the "Pass=yes" result on all rows.

-C) Select the row with the highest performance and submit your results to https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link
+C) Select the row with the highest performance and submit your results to <a href="https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link">QuanSimBench Submission</a>

 the following fields in a text file to santiago.betelu@datavortex.com